Mid-Tudor Crisis: Post-revisionist perspective

 Matusiak concludes by stating that "while there was no apocalypse in mid-Tudor England, there were many who sensed keenly enough the passing of the four horsemen".
 He argues that this period was no crisis because the essential state machinery was not under threat, but that it was a time of trauma during which the state's efforts were focused on survival rather than achievement.

 Robert Bucholz and Newton Key point out that Henry VIII had not left the kingdom in very good financial shape for his children, and this contributed to their ability to effectively rule during this “Mid-Tudor Crisis”.
-They also state that England’s population dramatically increased from 2.4 million people in 1525, to about 4.5 million people in 1600, with a English economy that was not flexible enough to adjust to this population increase.
+They also state that England’s population dramatically increased from 2.4 million people in 1525, to about 4.5 million people in 1600, with an English economy that was not flexible enough to adjust to this population increase.
 The lack of flexibility in the English economy is not an issue where they cite blame to the monarchy for better addressing.
 Furthermore, they state that if Mary had had a longer reign, she may have contributed to having England turn back towards Catholicism.
 They also give her credit for being the first English queen regnant, proving that a woman could rule.